-As we begin the 2020-21 fiscal year, we once again realize that district and school performance in Vermilion are the result of many years of investing and hiring high quality employees who are always doing what is best for students.
+As we begin the 2021-22 fiscal year, we once again realize that district and school performance in Vermilion are the result of many years of investing and hiring high quality employees who are always doing what is best for students.
 Administrators and supervisors have tirelessly supported teachers to achieve high levels of success with our students.
 Our support employees take care of all of the other needs of the students so that teachers can focus their efforts on curriculum and instruction.
 Without this coordinated effort from all Vermilion School System employees, our students would not be experiencing such high levels of success in the classroom.

 We will continue to make every effort to stabilize our financial future.
-Extraordinary increases in required contributions to employee retirement systems, increases in contributions to the employee group health insurance program, reductions in local revenue, and the implications of COVID-19 has created concerns for the upcoming fiscal years.
+Extraordinary increases in required contributions to employee retirement systems, increases in contributions to the employee group health insurance program, recovery from the hurricanes of 2020, and the implications of COVID-19 have created concerns for the upcoming fiscal years.